Review new pandemic systems maps →

 Ultimately, the success of Leadership Matters will be measured not simply by the number of participants who complete the curriculum, but in the money saved by municipal and state governments, the efficiencies and improved services achieved, and the satisfaction of the citizens served.

 Managing crises and enacting sustainable long term changes at the same time is the great challenge facing all public leaders today.
-But neither of these alone will sustain nor meet the needs of Rhode Island’s citizens.
-The work of LM-RI is to provide leaders with the tools to achieve both long-term change on big issues and crisis management, simultaneously.
+But neither of these alone will sustain nor meet the needs of the citizens.
+The work of Leadership Matters is to provide leaders with the tools to achieve both long-term change on big issues and crisis management, simultaneously.

-Leadership Matters provides training in three phases: (a) to rising leaders who seek advanced management and leadership skills through classroom instruction, (b) the opportunity to apply those skills through an “innovations project” in their own community, and (c) participation in a ‘lessons learned’ conference to begin building a culture of collaboration and support across communities.
-Leadership Matters is the result of a partnership of citizen, university and non-profit leadership, see Leadership Matters Program Leaders.
+Leadership Matters provides training in three phases.
+The program provides learning opportunities to teams of rising leaders who seek advanced management and leadership skills through classroom instruction, as well as the application of the skills learned to an “innovations project” in their own community.
+Finally they will participate in a ‘lessons learned’ conference to begin building a culture of collaboration and support across communities.